-How to Fix Puppy Pulls on the Leash: Expert Guide
+What to Do When Your Puppy Pulls on the Leash

 Understanding why your puppy pulls on the leash is crucial for both of you.
 This behavior is primarily rooted in a natural instinct called the opposition reflex.
 Puppies are wired to pull against anything that applies pressure in the opposite direction.
 When you start walking and the leash becomes taut, your puppy instinctively pulls back, believing that resistance is the way to move forward.
 This is not defiance; it is simply a reflex that has been ingrained in them through evolution.
 Understanding this helps you empathize with your puppy, allowing you to approach the situation with patience and a sense of partnership.